Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

 We recognize in the final form the loop of six propagators as well as the two terms with a loop of 4 propagators in the other formulation of this numerator.
-The differing sign before one of the loop comes from the reversal of \(p_7\) in this loop in our conventions.
+The differing sign before one of the loop comes from the reversal of $p_7$ in this loop in our conventions.
 Three terms with a scalar product remain.
-But we know that we must apply the same identity on \(p_2\) and \(p_{12}\) in the two terms coming from auxiliary fields, \(p_2^2 \, p_6^2 \, p_{10}^2\) and \(p_4^2 \, p_8^2 \, p_{12}^2\).
-The expansions of \(p_2^2\) and \(p_{12}^2\) give three terms for each: the scalar products give terms which compensate two of these three terms, one of the squared momenta in each case gives one of the auxiliary field terms in the original formulation and we are left with two terms having the factor \(p_4^2 p_{10}^2\).
-These two terms and the remaining term with a scalar product in the expansion of the fermionic loop combine to give the last one of the terms with only auxiliary fields \(p_3^2 p_7^2 p_{10}^2\).
+But we know that we must apply the same identity on $p_2$ and $p_{12}$ in the two terms coming from auxiliary fields, $p_2^2 p_6^2 p_{10}^2$ and $p_4^2 p_8^2 p_{12}^2$.
+The expansions of $p_2^2$ and $p_{12}^2$ give three terms for each: the scalar products give terms which compensate two of these three terms, one of the squared momenta in each case gives one of the auxiliary field terms in the original formulation and we are left with two terms having the factor $p_4^2 p_{10}^2$.
+These two terms and the remaining term with a scalar product in the expansion of the fermionic loop combine to give the last one of the terms with only auxiliary fields $p_4^2 p_7^2 p_{10}^2$.

-\subsection{Evaluation of the numerators.}
+\subsection{Evaluation of the numerators}

-The Symanzik polynomial \(\psi_C\) for the cube will not be explicitly written, it will simply be available in the additional files as \(Gcu\), since it has 384 terms.
+The Symanzik polynomial $U_C$ for the cube will not be explicitly written, it will simply be available in the additional files as $Gcu$, since it has 384 terms.

 The numerator for the term of dimension~6 is only of degree~2 and is quite easy to compute.
 The bosonic terms are obtained from third derivatives of the Symanzik polynomial and only two different kinds of forest polynomials contribute to the fermionic loop.
-Indeed, opposing points in the fermionic loop cannot be joined by paths avoiding this loop, so that only forest polynomials of types \(1)\) and~\(4)\) are non null.
-The three polynomials of type~\(4)\) are just the product of the variables associated to two diametrically opposed odd links, giving \(x_1 x_7\), \(x_3 x_9\) and~\(x_5 x_{11}\).
-Their sum will be denoted as \(S\).
-The odd polynomial of type~\(1)\) is the symmetric polynomial of degree two on~\((x_1,x_5,x_9)\) denoted \(O\) and the even one is based on the remaining odd numbered variables, denoted \(E\).

-The numerator for the dimension~6 term can then be written as the sum of the bosonic terms, easily expressed by derivation of the Symanzik polynomial and \(-2\) times the listed forest polynomials.
+Indeed, opposing points in the fermionic loop cannot be joined by paths avoiding this loop, so that only forest polynomials of types $1)$ and~$4)$ are non null.
+The three polynomials of type~$4)$ are just the product of the variables associated to two diametrically opposed odd edges, giving $x_1 x_7$, $x_3 x_9$ and~$x_5 x_{11}$.
+Their sum will be denoted as $S$.
+The odd polynomial of type~$1)$ is the symmetric polynomial of degree two on~$(x_1,x_5,x_9)$ denoted $O$ and the even one is based on the remaining odd numbered variables, denoted $E$ $O = x_1 x_5 + x_1 x_9 + x_5 x_9$, $ E = x_3 x_7 + x_3 x_{11} + x_7 x_{11}$.
+The numerator for the dimension~6 term can then be written as the sum of the bosonic terms, easily expressed by derivation of the Symanzik polynomial and $-2$ times the listed forest polynomials

 The result is highly symmetric, with 36 different terms characterized by the fact that the two edges associated to the variables are neither adjacent nor diametrically opposed.
 It is pitifully the last polynomial that I can explicitly present in this paper, since the two other ones are far too big.